gencay/vscode-chatgpt/README.md

 3. Solve captchas if you are prompted and continue.

-4. After successfully logging in, the browser will be minimized. **❗Please keep the browser window minimized/open for subsequent queries**
+4. After successfully logging in, the browser will be minimized.

 ℹ️ You will need to have a browser open and be logged in at all times.
 If you close the browser or your VS-Code instance, you will be asked to login again in your next session.